influxdata/influxdb/query/docs/SPEC.md

-# IFQL Specification
+# Flux Specification

-The following document specifies the IFQL language and query execution.
+The following document specifies the Flux language and query execution.

-This document is a living document and does not represent the current implementation of IFQL.
+This document is a living document and does not represent the current implementation of Flux.
 Any section that is not currently implemented is commented with a IMPL#XXX where XXX is an issue number tracking discussion and progress towards implementation.

 ## Language

-The IFQL language is centered on querying and manipulating time series data.
+The Flux language is centered on querying and manipulating time series data.

 ### Notation